 - Coma and other disorders of consciousness.

 One challenge was generation of sufficient functional neurons capable of integrating into existing neural circuitry in the injured brain.
-Another major challenge, which is particularly important for stem cell transplantation, was the focal microenvironment of the site of injury.
+Another major challenge, which is particularly important for cellular transplantation, was the focal microenvironment of the site of injury.
 After TBI, primary brain damage together with secondary tissue loss induced by ischemia, excitotoxicity, oxidative stress, and inflammation often creates a hostile environment preventing survival and integration of transplanted cells.
 So far, ample studies and actual clinical application have supported that the in vivo fate of transplanted cells is regulated by the intrinsic properties of grafted cells and the local environmental cues in the host.

 These challenges have been substantially overcome through years of clinical application both inside and outside the United States.